 Representative Civil Litigation Matters

-- Representing large government contractor in False Claims Act qui tam litigation.
+- Representing large government contractor in False Claims Act qui tam

 - Representing large financial institution in theft of trade secrets litigation.